bspatafora/civicly.us/about.md

 ---
 layout: page
-title: Democracy texts.
+title: Democracy texts
 permalink: /about/
 ---

 We’ve become too divided as a country.

-civicly is a place for any American who thinks we can do better.
+civicly is a place for any American who believes we can do better.

 The idea is simple: Connect Americans for 1:1 conversations about our country, via text message.
 Here’s how it works:

-  - 1 conversation at a time
+  - One 1:1 conversation at a time
   - Each conversation lasts 4 days
-  - You send messages to civicly’s phone number
+  - Your conversations are sent through civicly’s phone number
-  - civicly starts and ends conversations for you, and relays your messages to your conversation partner
+  - civicly starts and ends the conversations for you

 Joining is a commitment to be two things: civic and civil.